Maharam extension and stationary stable processes: Introduction

 \section{Introduction}

-In a fundamental paper \cite{Ros95strucsta}, Rosi$\acute{\text{n}}$ski revealed the hidden structure of stationary symmetric $\alpha$-stable ($S\alpha S$) processes.
-Namely, he proved that, through what is called, following Hardin \cite{Hard82mini}, a \emph{minimal spectral representation}, such a process is driven by a non-singular dynamical system.
+In a fundamental paper \cite{Ros95strucsta}, Rosi{\'n}ski revealed the hidden structure of stationary symmetric $\alpha$-stable ($S\alpha S$) processes.
+Namely, he proved that, following Hardin \cite{Hard82mini}, through what is called a \textit{minimal spectral representation}, such a process is driven by a nonsingular dynamical system.

 Such a result was proved to classify those processes according to their ergodic properties such as various kinds of mixing.
-In \cite{Roy06IDstat}, we used a different approach as we considered the whole family of stationary infinitely divisible processes without Gaussian part (called \emph{IDp processes}).
-The key tool there was the Lévy measure system of the process, which was measure-preserving and not just merely non-singular.
-As of today, in the stable case, it remained unclear what the connection between the Lévy measure and the non-singular system was.
-This is the purpose of this paper to fill the gap and go beyond both approaches.
+In \cite{Roy06IDstat}, we used a different approach as we considered the whole family of stationary infinitely divisible processes without Gaussian part (called \textit{IDp processes}).
+The key tool there was the L\'{e}vy measure system of the process, which was measure-preserving and not just merely nonsingular.
+So far, in the stable case, the connection between the L\'{e}vy measure and the nonsingular system was not clear.
+This is the purpose of this paper, to fill the gap and go beyond both approaches.

-Indeed, we will prove that Lévy measure systems of $\alpha$-stable processes have the form of a so-called Maharam system.
+Indeed, we will prove that L\'{e}vy measure systems of $\alpha$-stable processes have the form of a so-called Maharam system.
 This observation has some interesting consequences as it allows us to derive very quickly minimal spectral representations in the $S\alpha S$ case, to reinforce factorization results, and to refine ergodic classification.

 Let us explain very loosely the mathematical features of stable distributions we will be using.
-Observe that stable distributions are characterized by a self-similar property which is obvious when observing the corresponding Lévy process:
+Observe that stable distributions are characterized by a self-similar property which is obvious when observing the corresponding L\'{e}vy process: